Gas prices sting U.S. workers who depend on their cars

 “This is an unwelcome development for those companies that are trying to get people back to the office,” Lewis said.
 “It is one more reasonable reason why those employees are pushing back.”

 Lewis has around 100 employees in Norwalk.
-Before COVID, 85% of them were in the office at least two days a week.
-Now, maybe 25% of them are.
+Before COVID, 85 percent of them were in the office at least two days a week.
+Now, maybe 25 percent of them are.
 Lewis — and many of his clients — would like to see employees in the office more but say gas prices are a huge barrier.

 “If you are the company that requires everyone to come in all the time, you’re a pariah,” he said.